Carsharing

 Carsharing or car sharing (AU, NZ, CA, TH, & US) or car clubs (UK) is a model of car rental where people rent cars for short periods of time, often by the hour.
-It differs from traditional car rental in that the owners of the cars are often private individuals themselves, and the carsharing facilitator is generally distinct from the car owner.
-Carsharing is part of a larger trend of shared mobility.
+It differs from traditional car rental in that the owners of the cars are often private individuals themselves, and the car sharing facilitator is generally distinct from the car owner.
+Car sharing is part of a larger trend of shared mobility.

-Carsharing enables an occasional use of a vehicle or access to different brands of vehicles.
+Car sharing enables an occasional use of a vehicle or access to different brands of vehicles.
 The renting organization may be a commercial business.
 Users can also organize as a company, public agency, cooperative, or ad hoc grouping.
 The network of cars on the network becomes available to the users through a variety of means, ranging from the simplicity of using an app to unlock the car in real time, to meeting the owner of the car in order to exchange keys.
-As of January 2020 the world's top city for car sharing is Moscow with more than 30,000 vehicles (though in Moscow almost all carsharing cars are owned by large facilitators).
+As of January 2020 the world's top city for car sharing is Moscow with more than 30,000 vehicles.
+The majority of car sharing vehicles in Moscow are owned by private companies.